MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 ## Tips

 - You can **Save As** the ETL file to keep a record of the build time.
 You can compare it to future builds to see if your changes are improving build time.
-- Click the Open in WPA button in the bottom right of the ETL window to dig deeper into the data with Windows Performance Analyzer.
+- To dig into the data with Windows Performance Analyzer (WPA), click the **Open in WPA** button in the bottom right of the ETL window.
 - Drag columns to change the order of the columns.
 For instance, you may prefer moving the Time column to be the first column.
 - double click, or **Enter** to go to a file or right-click context menu
 - **Included Files** and **Include Tree** views, use the Use the filter box to find a particular header file that you're interested in.